Garbanzo beans are also known by which other term?

 Garbanzo beans and chickpeas are the same type of legume, known in Latin as the Cicer arietinum.
 Common in Middle Eastern and Indian cuisines, the chickpea is the world's second most widely grown legume, after the soybean.
 The chickpea is probably best known worldwide as the main ingredient in hummus.

 As the world's second most widely grown legume, chickpeas have a rich, delicious history in cultures across the globe.
 Since the ninth millennium BC, chickpeas have been grown and eaten in the Middle East, parts of Africa and in India.
 The chickpea is one of the eight founder crops of the origins of agriculture on our planet.
-Quite some power for such a small vegetable, is it not?
+Quite some power for such a small legume, is it not?

 Though we know it well as the chickpea or garbanzo bean, chickpeas are known by many different names all over the world.
 Other names include bengal grams, egyptian peas, ceci beans and kabuli chana.
 These little legumes also come in a variety of different types and colors, not just the beige variety we are used to seeing in cans.
 Chickpeas can also be black, green, red and brown.